-Suppliers shall assess whether their own operations, their suppliers or sub-suppliers are located or source from conflict-affected or other high-risk areas.
+Suppliers shall assess whether their own operations, or supply chains are located in or sourced from conflict-affected or other high-risk areas and in such cases adapt enhanced due diligence measures suited to the specific context.

-Where operations or sourcing from conflict-affected or other high-risk areas are identified, the supplier should adapt enhanced due diligence measures suited to the specific contexts and should take steps to monitor its business relationships, business transactions, flows of funds and resources to ensure that they are not linked to providing funding or support to armed actors who may benefit from revenues generated by the sale of such goods and services.
+Necessary steps have to be taken to monitor business relationships, business and financial transactions, flows and resources (e.g. tin, tungsten, tantalum, gold, and other conflict minerals) to ensure that they are not linked to providing funding or support to armed actors who may benefit from revenues generated by the sale of such goods and services.